Efficient Incremental Penetration Depth Estimation between Convex Geometries: Preliminary

-The MPR algorithm maintains and updates a \textit{portal}.
-As defined in~\cite{jacobs2008mpr}, a portal is a $n$-simplex inscribed to the Minkowski Difference ${\mathcal{D}_{1, 2}} \subset R^n$ that intersects with the origin ray.
-For 2D setup ($n=2$) the portal is a segment inscribed to ${\mathcal{D}_{1, 2}}$.
-For example, the segment $(v_1, v_2)$ in Fig.~\ref{fig:mpr_illustration} (a) is a valid portal that intersects the origin ray at $p$.
-In 3D setup ($n=3$) the portal is a triangle inscribed to ${\mathcal{D}_{1, 2}}$.
-At the beginning of the algorithm, MPR proposed a ``find\_portal'' procedure~\cite{jacobs2008mpr} to discover a valid portal, as shown in Algorithm~\ref{alg:mpr}.
+As illustrated in Fig.~\ref{fig:mpr_illustration} (a), MPR maintains and updates a \textit{portal}, which is a $n$-simplex inscribed to the Minkowski Difference ${\mathcal{D}_{1, 2}} \subset R^n$ that intersects with the origin ray.
+For 2D setup, the portal is a segment inscribed to ${\mathcal{D}_{1, 2}}$.
+For example, the segment $(v_1, v_2)$ in Fig.~\ref{fig:mpr_illustration} (a) is a portal that intersects the origin ray at $p$.
+In 3D setup, the portal is a triangle.
+The portal is initialized using a `find\_portal'' procedure~\cite{jacobs2008mpr}, as shown in Algorithm~\ref{alg:mpr}.